DynareJulia/Dynare.jl/docs/src/index.md

  - estimating the parameters,
  - making forecasts.

-The user of the package writes a text file, usually with an ".mod" extension, that contains the equations of the model and the computation tasks.
+The user of the package writes a text file, usually with an `.mod` extension, that contains the equations of the model and the computation tasks.
 Then, DynareJulia compiles the model and runs the computations.

+DynareJulia honors a subset of commands valid in DynareMatlab.
+Tell us if one of your favorite command or option is missing.

+For many computing tasks, DynareJulia provides also Julia functions that can be used in the `*.mod` file or issued interactively after having run the `*.mod` file.
+These Julia functions use keyword arguments for the options and you need only to enter them if you want to change the default value.
+The keyword arguments without a default value are required arguments.
+In the sections of this documentation, the Dynare Commands are presented first, then the Julia functions.

+Dynare has benefited from many contributions over the years.
+Here is a list of the contributors:

 ## The Dynare Team